-The remaining 5.67% of FY2020 state fund revenue (\$333,727) is for Career and Technical Education (CTE) and also for the Highway Construction Careers Training Program (HCCTP).
+The remaining 6.11% of FY2021 state fund revenue (\$347,745) is for ICCB Performance Based Incentive, Career and Technical Education (CTE), and also for the Highway Construction Careers Training Program (HCCTP).
 The CTE grant allocation is calculated based on credit hours earned in the area of business and occupational programs during the two (2) years prior to the budget year.
 This grant allows high school students to have the opportunity to find a path to a career, certificate, or associate degree through the Career and Technical Education dual credit program at Black Hawk College.
-The funds to be received for the HCCTP grant are a reimbursement of indirect costs required to administer the grant.
+The funds to be received for the HCCTP grant are a reimbursement of indirect costs required to operate the grant.